-I was taking an online course at Section4 Strategy Sprint.
-After I have learned the strategies that define the most valuable firms globally, I am using the framework to evaluate real-world companies and identify strategic opportunities.
-The company I choose to analyze is Thought Machine, which is the company that I work for and am familiar with.
+I recently took an online course called "Section4 Strategy Sprint."
+After learning about the strategies that define the most valuable firms worldwide, I am applying this framework to evaluate real-world companies and identify strategic opportunities.
+The company I have chosen to analyze is Thought Machine, where I work and which I am familiar with.

 Overview of Thought Machine

-Thought Machine Growth
+Growth at Thought Machine

-We raised $200M in our recent Series C funding round with industry-leading VCs and leading global banks, including Nyca Partners, Molten Ventures, JPMorgan and Standard Chartered, bringing our total funding to $350 million and values our company at over £1 billion.
+We recently raised $200 million in our Series C funding round, which involved industry-leading venture capitalists and major global banks like Nyca Partners, Molten Ventures, JPMorgan, and Standard Chartered.
+This brings our total funding to $350 million and values our company at over £1 billion.

-Thought Machine Clients
+Clients of Thought Machine

-Thought Machine Products
+Products of Thought Machine

 T-Algorithm Strategies Evaluation